 STEP 2: Redefine what “commitment” means to you as a couple

 Sometimes just discussing — in very specific terms — what two people want in a relationship and how you want your relationship to look like removes all the concerns about making a long-term commitment.

-If your commitment phobe is open to talking about their fears and anxieties surrounding commitment, instead of beating him or her on the head with the word “commitment” or insisting that he or she commits (or else), communicate to your man or woman what you want in very specific terms.
+If your commitment phobe is open to talking about their fears and anxieties surrounding commitment, instead of beating them on the head with the word “commitment” or insisting that they commit (or else), communicate to them what you want in very specific terms.